 The Cayuga Community Fund

 The Cayuga Community Fund, created in 2008, is a geographically specific fund created to serve as a source of permanent charitable dollars available to nonprofits serving residents of Cayuga County.
-Grants are awarded from endowment funds annually to aid vital programs in education, health, social services, the arts, civic and environmental concerns, as well as the preservation of historic resources in Cayuga County.
-The Cayuga Community Fund has granted $110,319 to nonprofit groups since 2010.
+Grants are awarded from the endowment fund annually to aid vital programs in education, health, social services, the arts, civic and environmental concerns, as well as the preservation of historic resources in Cayuga County.
+The Cayuga Community Fund has granted more than $140,000 to nonprofit groups since 2010.

 Established in 1927, the Central New York Community Foundation encourages local philanthropy by supporting the growth of a permanent charitable endowment for the betterment of the region.
-The Community Foundation is the largest charitable foundation in the region with assets of more than $130 million.
-It awards close to $6.5 million in grants to nonprofit organizations annually and since its inception has invested more than $100 million in the community.
-The Community Foundation serves as the steward of charitable legacies for individuals, families and corporations through the administration of nearly 600 funds.
+The Community Foundation is the largest charitable foundation in the region with assets of more than $143 million.
+It awarded $8.3 million in grants last year to nonprofit organizations and since its inception has invested more than $120 million in the community.
+The Community Foundation serves as the steward of charitable legacies for individuals, families and businesses through the administration of more than 600 funds.
 The organization also serves as a civic leader, convener and sponsor of special initiatives designed to strengthen nonprofits that address the region’s most pressing challenges.
-For more information, visit http://www.cnycf.org.
+The Community Foundation, of 431 East Fayette Street, Syracuse, NY 13202, can be reached at (315) 422-9538 or www.cnycf.org.